openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

-If you do not achieve the desired accuracy and performance after applying the `AccuracyAwareQuantization` algorithm or you need an accurate fully-quantized model, we recommend either using layer-wise hyperparameters tuning using Quantization-Aware training from [the supported frameworks](LowPrecisionOptimizationGuide.md).
+If you do not achieve the desired accuracy and performance after applying the `AccuracyAwareQuantization` algorithm or you need an accurate fully-quantized model, we recommend using layer-wise hyperparameters tuning using Quantization-Aware training from [the supported frameworks](LowPrecisionOptimizationGuide.md).